-Galad gripped her hand in his.
-"We will go on without hope if we must," he said and rose.
+Galad gripped her hand in "We Lakari used linen," Jalen said. his.
+"We will go on without hope if we must."

-He selected a spear from the rack with a foot-long steel blade and slipped into a mail shirt, which he buckled around his waist with a leather belt.
-He chose a smaller mail shirt and gestured for her to rise.
-"It will be heavy, but it will give us some protection from those claws."
+He selected a spear from the rack with a foot-long steel blade.
+Choosing a mail shirt from the stand, he slipped it on and buckled a leather belt around his waist.
+He chose a smaller mail shirt and gestured for Alys to rise.

+"It will be heavy," he said, "but it will give you some protection from those claws."

 Alys had never worn mail.
-Her family were scholars and merchants, not warriors.
+Her family were scholars and merchants-not warriors.
 The shirt weighed heavily on her shoulders until Galad found a belt and secured it around her waist.
 The weight of the shirt settled onto her hips, and she shrugged to adjust it.